onefact/assisted-living/README.md

 It currently has 47 states and DC.
 We are working on adding the last three states.

-'Notebooks' contains most of our code used to process, clean, and analyize the data.
+`Notebooks` contains most of our code used to process, clean, and analyize the data.
 File paths are currently broken as files have been moved around.

 'Data' contains other data files. 'raw-state-data' contains the raw data gathered from all of the 48 states, as well as different stages of processing for each state's data.